-Overberg treated gay men and lesbians with the same respect and level of service provided to all the people she helped.
+Overberg treated gay men and lesbian women with the same respect and level of service provided to all the people she helped.
 She pioneered in bringing a transgendered volunteer on board at the Valley Oasis.

-Overberg’s legacy lives on for all victims of domestic violence and in efforts to provide equal access to services for people everywhere.
-To learn more about Pat please visit her memorial website at: http://patriciaoverberg.remembered-forever.org/
+Overberg’s legacy lives on for all victims of domestic violence and continues to provide equal access to services for people everywhere.

 In Memory of Ira Streitfeld

 We are setting up an Ira Streitfeld Memorial Fund in his memory.
 The money collected, minus any processing fees, will be donated to Ira's designated charity, the Q Center of Portland, Oregon.
 We will notify Ira's family of any donations received in his honor.
 Any donations received that have any mention of the memorial fund will be donated to the Q Center of Portland.